p208p2002/Transformer-QG-on-SQuAD/README.md

-# SQuAD QG
+# SQuAD HLSQG
-Transfromer QG models on SQuAD datset

-The inputs of the model refers to HLSQG proposed by [Ying-Hong Chan & Yao-Chung Fan.
+This project is a method reproduction of HLSQG with Transfomers model Original HLSQG is based on BERT and proposed by [Ying-Hong Chan & Yao-Chung Fan.
 (2019).
 A Re-current BERT-based Model for Question Generation.](https://www.aclweb.org/anthology/D19-5821/)
+The inputs of the model refers to
 ```
 we integrate C and A into a new C' in the following form.
 C' = [c1, c2, ..., [HL], a1, ..., a|A|, [HL], ..., c|C|]